ExpediaGroup/waggle-dance/README.md

 * UDFs used in a view are not prefixed with their corresponding metastore.
 A workaround is to register the UDF from the federated metastore in your own (primary) metastore.

 Due to the distributed nature of Waggle Dance using UDFs is not that simple.
 If you would like a UDF to be used from a federated metastore we'd recommend registering the code implementing it in a distributed file or object store that is accessible from any client (for example you could store the UDF's jar file on S3).
 See creating permanent functions in the [Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/ReloadFunction).

+### Hive metastore filter hook
+The database calls `getDatabases` and `getAllDatabases`, as well as `getTableMeta` do not support having the provided filter applied at the moment, so their result will not be modified by the filter.

 ## Building